manowari/Data-Visualization---Geospatial-Marketing-Project/src/tableau/process.md

-Tableau offers usage of dbs and you can use a local server to test or csvs.
+Tableau offers usage of dbs that you can use on a local server and also the normal raw data imports.
 I'll utilize a python tool which can be installed via `pip install tableau-api-lib`